Cookbook

 key: (e) => e.id,

-render: ({ item }) => [
+render: (item) => [

 div([

-text(item((e) => e.kind)), // chip
+text(item.map((e) => e.kind)), // chip

-text(item((e) => e.intent ?? e.variant ?? '—')), // headline
+text(item.map((e) => e.intent ?? e.variant ?? '—')), // headline

-text(item((e) => e.detail ?? '')), // payload k=v
+text(item.map((e) => e.detail ?? '')), // payload k=v

-text(item((e) => summarizeDiff(e.stateDiff))), // "3 changes in cart"
+text(item.map((e) => summarizeDiff(e.stateDiff))), // "3 changes in cart"

 ]),